 I received my Ph.D. from the University of Illinois at Urbana-Champaign (UIUC) in May 2017 working under the supervision of Professor Bruce Reznick.

 My research focuses on formulating novel, mathematically sound theoretical frameworks to perform analysis of multi-modal, multi-dimensional data while preserving the integrity of their structure.
 I work on the generalization of matrix-based compression, noise elimination, and dimension reduction methods to higher dimensions.
 My background is at the intersection of algebraic geometry, multi-linear algebra, combinatorics, and representation theory.
 I explore applications in bioinformatics and cancer genomics.
+Currently, I work on the formulation of the novel, mathematically sound tensor-based frameworks, and the development of computational tools to model tumor microenvironments.

 Please feel free to get in touch with me at ntokcan@broadinstitute.org.
 You can also find additional ways to contact me in the Contact section.